nwinkler/atom-keyboard-shortcuts/README.md

 ## Various Packages

 These are some packages I find useful, and their most useful key bindings.
+A list of my favorite packages can be found [here](https://atom.io/users/nwinkler/stars).

 | Command | Mac OS X | Windows | Linux | Package |
 | ------- | -------- | ------- | ----- | ----------- |